Boldfive/simple_shell/README.md

 # The Simple_shell Project
-Welcome to the end o low level programming i.e c programming language.
-All Thank to ALX, School of Software engineering.
+Welcome to the end of low level programming i.e c programming language.
+All Thank to ALX in collaboration with Holberton School of Software engineering.

 ----------------------------------------